The International PtX Hub: Catalyzing green hydrogen solutions on a global scale

 Working with our partner countries and organisations, the newly founded International PtX Hub aims to facilitate a global breakthrough in sustainably produced synthetic e-fuels and feedstocks in sectors that cannot directly use renewable electricity.
 In line with the Paris Agreement (NDC) and Sustainable Development Goals (Agenda 2030), the Secretariat will contribute to:

 facilitating the climate-effective allocation of funding between sectors

 building international networks and partnerships

 tapping country and market potential

-The PtX Secretariat is being implemented by GIZ and is funded by the German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+The International PtX Hub is being implemented by GIZ and is funded by the German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).

 In 2020 the International PtX Hub will focus its activities on actively shaping the discussion surrounding sustainability criteria.
 In addition, we will help to elaborate business cases and facilitate market opportunities for Power to X adoption.
 In this connection, we will work with our global network to develop capacities in partner countries by providing training courses and e-learning tools.